amdrwn/nhs-rag-agent/README.md

 ## Overview

-A retrieval-augmented generation (RAG) system that enables natural language querying over NHS England performance data.
-Users can ask questions about A&E breach rates, RTT waiting times, and trust-level performance without requiring SQL or manual exploration of spreadsheets, and the system retrieves the most relevant data chunks and generates a grounded, cited answer.
-This approach enables faster, more accessible analysis of NHS performance data, reducing reliance on manual reporting and enabling non-technical users to explore system-wide bottlenecks.
+A retrieval-augmented generation (RAG) system for natural language lookup of NHS England performance records.
+Users can ask questions about A&E breach rates, RTT waiting times, and trust-level performance without manually searching spreadsheets.
+The system retrieves semantically relevant records and provides them as context to an LLM for grounded answer generation.

 The project demonstrates a full NLP pipeline: structured data ingestion, text chunk generation, semantic embedding, FAISS vector indexing, and LLM-powered answer generation via the Groq API.